BaptisteFran/es_bus/README.md

-# Bus job based on MarkViolla's taxi script
+# Bus job based
-This is based on the taxi Job.
-/!\ Not working at all for the moment !! /!\
+/!\ I AM REWRITING COMPLETLY THE SCRIPT /!\

 # TODO

-1. TEST IT !
+1. REWRITE COMPLETLY THE SCRIPT.
 2. Put every bus stop coords.
 3. Add a Bus station coords (to spawns buses).
 4. Make more than 1 ped waiting at bus stops.